-DISCLAIMER: This article is a personal research and is based on my experience of 10 years of German teaching.
+DISCLAIMER: This article on German language tests is a personal research and is based on my experience of 10 years of teaching German.
 Despite I long researched to compile this article and I used the most care, it is possible that some info is wrong or outdated.

 Therefore I always suggest you, for all the important matter, to double check on the official channels (Universities and other mentioned institutions websites).